fib-international/structuralcodes/README.md

 For the moment, there are no third party dependencies to the package, but it is always useful to work in a virtual environment.
 To create one on Windows, type `py -m venv venv`, and activate it by typing `venv\scripts\activate`.

-We use `black` for code formatting, `ruff` for linting, and have set up our test suite using `pytest`.
+We use `ruff` for linting and code formatting, and have set up our test suite using `pytest`.
 Make sure you have these installed (`make deps`).
 We have set up VS Code to use testing.
 Open VS Code inside the repo (`code .`) and view the tests in the test pane on the left side.

+We are using the [Ruff extension for VS Code](https://github.com/astral-sh/ruff-vscode?tab=readme-ov-file), and we have by default enabled all automatic fixes.
+If you wish to disable these fixes locally, e.g. auto-format or auto-sort imports on save, you should have a look at `.vscode/settings.json`.

 We have supplied a makefile that you may use to run formatting (`make form`), linting (`make lint`) and testing (`make test`).
 Don't have `make`?
 You can get it from [chocolatey](https://community.chocolatey.org/packages/make), `choco install make`.
-If you don't want to use `make`, feel free to manually type the commands from the makefile e.g. `py -m black structuralcodes` and `py -m pytest`.
+If you don't want to use `make`, feel free to manually type the commands from the makefile e.g. `py -m ruff format structuralcodes` and `py -m pytest`.